grgustaf/zephyr.js/README.md

 for IoT development on low-memory systems, using JerryScript and the Zephyr operating system.

+BJONES ddoing some stuff here with extra whitespace

 This code requires a local copy of JerryScript and Zephyr source, and we will upstream code to those projects as appropriate, but this repo is for everything else.